amTeaq/Bypass-Windows-Defender/README.md

 The AV/EDR product could not hook the API because we are not using API calls, we are using direct syscall.
-So the AV/EDR cannot intercept our attemps and we would have opened it succesfully 🙂
+So the AV/EDR cannot intercept our attemps and we would have opened the succesfully 🙂

 ### Process Hollowing